Villa Nova (Laurinburg, North Carolina)

 Villa Nova, also known as The Captain Stephen M. Thomas House, is a historic home located near Laurinburg, Scotland County, North Carolina.
 It was built in 1880, and is a two-story, three bay by one bay, Italianate-style brick dwelling, with one-story gabled roof ells.
 It has a free-standing one-story brick kitchen connected by a covered passage.
 It has a one-story front porch with a red and blue patterned grey slate roof.

 It was added to the National Register of Historic Places in 1982.

+On July 19th 2020, At around 7:20 P.M, Laurinburg 911 Received a Phone call Regarding the Villa Nova being fully engulfed in flames.
+By the time Firefighters arrived, "The structure was completely destroyed." said Laurinburg Fire Engineer Christopher Strickland.
+“It took about two hours from when we arrived to when we left the scene.”
+The cause of the fire is still undetermined.